intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/install_windows_gpu.md

-# Install BigDL-LLM on Windows with Intel GPU
+# Install IPEX-LLM on Windows with Intel GPU

-This guide demonstrates how to install BigDL-LLM on Windows with Intel GPUs.
+This guide demonstrates how to install IPEX-LLM on Windows with Intel GPUs.

 It applies to Intel Core Ultra and Core 12 - 14 gen integrated GPUs (iGPUs), as well as Intel Arc Series GPU.